State of Indiana

 Birding Indiana

 Indiana has a rich birding history despite being the smallest state, excepting Hawaii, west of the Appalachian Mountains.
 Over 415 bird species have been observed in the state and it is not unusual for birders to see more than 250 species in a year.
 Several birders have topped 300 or more species in a single year with 313 being the Big Year record for the state.
-Indiana has many birding destinations awaiting you and many resources available right from your keyboard.
+Indiana has many birding destinations and many resources available from your keyboard.

 A seemingly endless hardwood forest that stretched from Lake Michigan down to the Ohio River once carpeted Indiana.
 The one noticeable break in the forest was a large tallgrass prairie that existed in parts of northwestern Indiana.
 Of course, man has broken up most of the forest and the prairie remnants are a pittance of their former glory.
 But birds certainly can be found in the remaining patches.
 The relative flatness of northern Indiana along with many lakes and wetlands are due to the advancing and then retreating ice pack during the most recent ice age.
 Much of southern Indiana was untouched by glaciation and is therefore hilly and home to Indiana’s largest forests.

 Central Indiana has been heavily developed but you can find exciting birding spots such as Shades and Turkey Run State Parks in west-central Indiana and Summit Lake State Park in east-central Indiana.
 Even in Indianapolis, the state capital and the largest city, Eagle Creek Park and Fort Harrison State Park are rich in birds and birders.
 Southwestern Indiana is coal country with several reclaimed strip mines that attract prairie and grassland species.
-Eagle Creek Park is likely the most-birded location in Indiana and is home to an Ornithology Center providing education for the public and assistance to birders.
+Eagle Creek Park is likely the most-birded location in Indiana and is home to an Ornithology Centre providing education for the public and assistance to birders.
 Much of the south-central and southeastern part of Indiana is hill country and large forest tracts abound.

 Top Sites